Prior to that Newsletter

 Your City Council

-The city council will meet this Tuesday, February 18 for their regular monthly meeting.
-The agenda packet for the meeting may be found at: https://kennedaletx.portal.civicclerk.com/event/3563/files/agenda/9940 .
+The city council met last Tuesday, March 18 for their regular monthly meeting.
+The agenda included seven presentations, the regular session, and an executive session.
+The agenda can be found at: https://kennedaletx.portal.civicclerk.com/event/3564/files/agenda/10002 .
+The meeting may be viewed at: https://www.youtube.com/watch?v=BuLGtdilERc .

 # # # # # # # # # # # #